 Appropriately Uses Anti-Psychotic Medication

-This figure tells you the percentage of long-term residents taking antipsychotic drugs.
-While antipsychotic medications play an important role in caring for many residents, it is important to make sure these medications are being used only where medically required.
-In limited situations, increased usage of these drugs may suggest a nursing home is using these drugs to control patient behavior.
+This measures the percent of long-term residents taking antipsychotic medications.
+While antipsychotic medications play an important role in caring for many residents, it is important to confirm these drugs are being used appropriately.
+In limited cases, high levels of antipsychotic drug use may suggest that a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication